thk2b/ping/README.md

 ## Internals

 The core of the project is layered into 3 modules with clear and minimally-overlapping roles.
+More specific information can be found in the header files.

 ### icmp_socket